The Layover (film): Plot

-Craig reveals to the police that Ryan had taken his car to reach the wedding on time.
-When he looks up Ryan's Google Plus profile, he sees that Ryan is the one getting married, revealing this to the women.
+Craig tells the police that Ryan took his car to reach the wedding on time.
+When he looks up Ryan's Google Plus profile, he sees that Ryan is the one getting married, and tells the women.
 Appalled, they beg to be released to stop the wedding, and are let go after paying for the damage to the lobby.

-The two arrive at the hotel in Fort Lauderdale where the wedding is taking place, but it is too late to stop it.
-The women confront Ryan, who calls them out on throwing themselves at him.
-The women still claim it was wrong for him to sleep with both of them the night before his wedding and not tell them he was the one being married.
+The two women arrive at the hotel in Fort Lauderdale where the wedding is taking place, but it is too late to stop it.
+They confront Ryan, who calls them out for throwing themselves at him.
+The women still insist it was wrong for him to sleep with both of them the night before his wedding and not tell them he was the one being married.
 Ryan admits he had been with his now-wife Genevieve since freshman year of college and has not been able to get with anyone else.

-When the women meet Genevieve, they see that she is controlling and demanding of Ryan, and decide not to tell her about his actions, feeling Ryan will suffer enough in his marriage.
+When the women meet Genevieve, they see she is possessive, and choose not to tell her about his infidelity, seeing that Ryan will suffer from his miserable marriage.
 With a few hours before their flight back to Seattle, Meg tracks down Craig at his jewelry shop to apologize for brushing him off, kissing him before she leaves.
-At the airport, Meg tells Kate that they should not live together anymore, to which Kate tearfully agrees, as they have been too dependent on each other.
+At the airport, Meg tells Kate they should not live together anymore.
+Kate tearfully agrees, as they have been too dependent on each other.

-Kate returns to her job with renewed vigor, and she requests of Principal Moss that her students be allowed to indulge their creativity more instead of just following the standard curriculum.
-Moss reveals to Kate that he had no intention of firing her; he actually wants to offer her the assistant volleyball coach position.
+Kate returns to her job with renewed vigor, and requests that Principal Moss allow her students to indulge their creativity more instead of just following the standard curriculum.
+Moss tells Kate he had no intention of firing her; he actually wants to offer her the assistant volleyball coach position.

 Meg starts taking classes and is in a long-distance relationship with Craig.
-Meanwhile, Meg has moved into an apartment only a few doors down from Kate so the two can still be close.
+Meanwhile, she has moved into an apartment only a few doors down from Kate so they can still be close.